|Click photo to view larger image

 The new machine shop in Carlsbad is about three times the size of the old shop and contains several new machines.
 The second photo shows the Hardinge toolroom lathe that was just added and has since been repainted to a more original gray color.
 We are seeking volunteer machinists to work in the shop.
 (Click on any photo to view larger image.)

 In 2006 the Foundation hired expert tool maker Tom Boyer of Escondido, CA to be the shop craftsman.
 Tom worked for over five years building engines and other project so visitors could see quality machining in progress.
 He also helped out by hosting tours through the shop and museum.
-Tom has recently retired and the shop is seeking volunteer machinists to carry on his work.
-Museum assistant managers oversee the rest of the museum on Monday, Tuesday, Friday and Saturday.
+Tom has retired in 2011 and now Dave Belt, a retired toolmaker is there to carry on with the work.
+Museum staff oversee the rest of the museum.

 The first project Tom Boyer completed was a Seal 4-cylinder internal combustion engine.
 He also completed a second engine—a V4 designed by Jerry Howell.
 You can see parts being made in person or follow the build by going to the links above.
 Both engines are now run for visitors to the museum.
 The current project in progress is a Kinner 5-cylinder radial aircraft engine.